| |

 not control the infectious bacteria, that may develop in

 spas very quickly.
 Copper not oxidize the wastes.
-At the
+Another

 excellent way to sanitize the pool and the spa is with a